Iggnus/cheali-charger-i1/README.md

 + Dynamicly calculated maximum current (#define DYNAMIC_MAX_CURRENT)
-+ Dynamicly calculated maximum current (disabled by default!
++ Dynamicly calculated maximum power (disabled by default!
 DYNAMIC_MAX_POWER) Please do not write EEPROM with batteries which use dynamic modes to chargers without this feature

 + Freeze and show voltage and current at the end of charging/discharging
 + Manual/Automatic scrolling for Cycle History screens